Arryboom/Simple-Crypto-Locker/README.md

-# Baic Concepts of a cryptolocker - USING A WINDOWS MACHINE
+# Basic Concepts of a cryptolocker - USING A WINDOWS MACHINE

 Author: Quentin Mayo